Mo-AH/surveillance_robot2/README.md

 ### Possible improvements ##

-Most of the system limitations are caused by the simulation nature of the software.
-For example, the planner and controller are implemented in a dummy way: the plan is computed with random points and the motion is only simulated, without having a real effect.
-Also, the map building is simulated by providing the connections between door and locations in a parameter before launching the software (`CONNECTION_LIST` variable in `architecture_name_mapper.py`).

-It could be improved in several ways:
+- Making the robot aware of the urgents rooms not adjacent
- - It may be more appropriate pass directly to the planner with the charging location as target, instead of passing by the reasoner.
+- When the battery is low, it may be more appropriate pass directly to the move state with the charging location as target, instead of passing by the reasoner.
- - Implement a GUI interface to insert manually connections between location and doors.
- - Making the robot aware of the urgents rooms not adjacent and, hence, implement a real planning algorithm that detect the best locations-path to follow for reaching such rooms.
- - In the same way of the previous point, follow a locations-path when the recharging room is not adjacent.
 - Implement a real battery management, so that it runs out proportionally to the number of motions and to the time passed.
 - Implement the possibility of having multiple robots that cooperate together for the surveillance purpose.
- - When checking a room, do something instead of just wasting time, for example look around for markers.
 - When interrupting a task because of the battery low, memorize and continue it after having recharged the battery.
+- Use the moveit package to control the robotic arm, instead of publishing the poses on the `joint_state_controller/command` topic.
+- Tune better the PID parameters of the joints controllers

 ---